 We have been before our family court judge seven times in the last two and a half years.
 Every time we are in courtroom 19, I wind up losing time with my son.
 When we started custody litigation it was a 95/5 split and there wasn’t a day that I didn’t get to hold my little boy.
 I only had to sleep one night without him under the same roof.
 It killed me, even knowing he’d return the following morning.
-We are now at a 70/30 residential split, with Aidan spending 12 nights a month at his father’s house.
+We are now at a 70/30 residential split, with Liam spending 12 nights a month at his father’s house.
 It is torture.
-This would not be great even if I trusted the man, but when Aidan comes home talking about his “mean daddy” and how he is scared/lonely/sad when at his father’s house my heart spends a lot of the time in my stomach and my stomach in my throat.
+This would not be great even if I trusted the man, but when Liam comes home talking about his “mean daddy” and how he is scared/lonely/sad when at his father’s house my heart spends a lot of the time in my stomach and my stomach in my throat.

 After my ex-husband tossed me around like a throw pillow, I stood before a family court judge on crutches and listened to her say “who do you think you are?” when I sought a temporary restraining order.
-I was a victim of domestic violence who didn’t want my 14-months-old son to be left alone with a sociopath.
+I was a victim of domestic violence who didn’t want my 14-month-old son to be left alone with a sociopath.
 I have repeatedly pleaded with a different judge (both females, by the way) to not give this man more time with our son and question why she continues doing it.
 What have I done, other than be a dedicated and engaged mother, that would warrant taking my son away from me?
 And what has he done to earn any time with that little boy?
 It is very easy to lose faith in the family court system.

 I am not good at listening to my intuition.
 My intuition is usually right on point, but more often than not I don’t pay it much mind.
 Society has taught us, especially women, to not pay attention to our guts.
 As Westerners, we prefer logic and reason, conclusions that are supported not by emotions but by facts and statistics.
 The idea of a “woman’s intuition” has become laughable and most women I know would be ashamed to even voice this as a reason for making a decision.
 Intuition is this contemptable, unreasonable guide of emotions.